bediger4000/cryptoquip-solver/README.md

 For some word shapes, the information in length of words and arrangement of letters doesn't help.

-My progam also looks at correlations of enciphered letters between words.
+My program also looks at correlations of enciphered letters between words.
 For each enciphered word, it looks at the sets of clear text letters that correspond to any enciphered letters between each word.